Tooth extraction is the removal of a damaged or unrestorable tooth.

 In some rare cases, your dentist may prescribe an opioid after surgical extraction.
 But opioids should be prescribed and used with great care as they can be dangerously addictive and unnecessarily prescribed.
 You should take the smallest effective dose possible when taking these drugs.

-What is the most effective pain killer for a tooth extraction?
+What is the most effective pain killer?

 It’s been proven that 400-800 milligrams of ibuprofen is the best pain medication for tooth extraction.
 Your dentist may have you take it 1-3 times a day, depending on your case’s severity.